 The Pays de Savoie is mainly known for its mountains (The Mont Blanc and the French Alps) and its cheeses (Beaufort, Tomme, Reblochon, Raclette).
 The region has indeed some of the most beautiful parts of the Alps, such as the Aravis, the Bauges, the Chartreuse, the Vanoise and the Beaufortain mountain ranges, and the Maurienne, Tarentaise, Beaufortain and Arly Valleys.
 Highly populated in the valleys, for example in the cities of Chambéry, Annecy and Albertville and little populated in the mountains, the Pays de Savoie is a region of contrast.

 The region of Savoie is bordered by Switzerland and Italy.
 The tallest summit is Mont-Blanc (4,810 m above sea-level).
-Its main cities are Annecy and Chambéry, other mid-sized towns are Annemasse, Aix-les-Bains, Cluses and Albertville.
+Its main cities are Annecy and Chambéry, other mid-sized towns are Annemasse, Aix-les-Bains, Cluses, Thonon-les-Bains, and Albertville.

-Historically, the Pays de Savoie has developed in two Savoies, corresponding to two different départements (French administrative units): Savoie (southern part) and Haute-Savoie (northern part).
-This evolution is as much the product of the French administrative organization as an outcome of the European history.
+Historically, the Pays de Savoie has developed in two Savoie, corresponding to two different départements (French administrative units): Savoie (southern part) and Haute-Savoie (northern part).
+This evolution is as much the product of the French administrative organization as an outcome of European history.

 The famous crossing of the Alps by Hannibal and his elephants shows how strategic the Savoy region is and its importance to Italy, France and Europe in general, especially for trading.
 The Pays de Savoie has always kept a strong regional identity – like Alsace or Brittany – thanks to its key role in Europe.
 Its great strategic position has therefore been the object of rivalry.

-Under Napoleon I, the Duchy of Savoy is annexed to France and after Napoleon’s fall it returns to the Savoy dynasty.
-During the Italian unification wars, Napoleon III helps the Italian kings and dukes achieving the Italian unity against Austria.
-As a reward for its intervention, the Empire of France receives in 1860 the city of Nice and the Savoyards (the people of Savoy) are asked to vote by referendum about the opportunity to become French.
-They responded with a massive OUI !
+Under Napoleon I, the Duchy of Savoy is annexed to France and after Napoleon’s fall, it returns to the Savoy dynasty.
+During the Italian unification wars, Napoleon III helps the Italian kings and dukes achieve Italian unity against Austria.
+As a reward for its intervention, the Empire of France receives in 1860 the city of Nice and the Savoyards (the people of Savoy) are asked to vote by a referendum about the opportunity to become French.
+They responded with a massive OUI!
 (130,533 “Yes” against 235 “No”).

 We remember… “In the past, the Savoie valleys were faced with unending poverty.
 Some extremely poor Savoyard children had to find work.
 What were they good at?
 Climbing!
 So, they became chimney-sweeps and, being agile, they would climb on the roofs.
 The young boys became emlems in Paris where many would see them, pulling a domesticated marmot, a red cap and on their back a hedgehog (a squeegee aimed to clean the inside of a chimney).
 Today, happily, those difficult times for children are over.”